LittleCarlito/littlecarlito.github.io/readme.md

 1. **Main Pipeline** (primary) - Runs on every push to main
    - Builds and tests packages
-   - Automatically versions and publishes packages when changesets are present
+   - Automatically versions and publishes packages based on conventional commits
    - Handles GitHub Pages deployments
    - Fully automated - no manual intervention required

-2. **Changesets** - Manual workflow for creating releases
-   - Only runs when manually triggered
-   - Not needed for normal workflow as main pipeline handles publishing

-3. **Release/Prerelease** - For specific/beta releases
+2. **Release/Prerelease** - For specific/beta releases
    - Only run when manually triggered
    - For special release scenarios

 **Note:** If you see multiple workflows running in parallel after a merge to main, it may include GitHub's default Pages deployment alongside our custom workflow.
 This is expected behavior.

-For more details, see [documentation/changesets.md](documentation/changesets.md).

 ---